BillTheBest/m2x-service/CLIENT-CONTRIBUTIONS.md

+# Guidelines for creating a new M2X Client Library

 This document aims to provide some guidelines to organize the structure and behavior of M2X's client libraries in order to keep them consistent with each other.

 ## Documentation
 - All libraries should have the same [introduction](CLIENT-INTRODUCTION.md) in their `README.md` file.
-- The rest of the `README.md` file should provide
+- The rest of the `README.md` file should provide:
   - Installation instructions.
   - A brief introduction on how the library is to be used.
   - An example of usage.